ravenawk/patsbytes/content/articles/ansible_collections.md

 1. We don't see the _/usr/share/..._ path anymore because we did not add it to the list.
 2. `ansible-config dump` shows which ansible.cfg is setting these new values, just like it showed it was using defaults before.

-> **NOTE:** There is an additional location where ansible searches for collections.
-It will search for the collections folder in the directory in which a playbook runs.

 ### Installing collections
 One way to install a collection is at the cli with `ansible collection install <collection-name>`.